Brooks Falls in Katmai National Park - All You Need to Know

 Is it safe at Brooks Falls? - Bear Safety at Brooks Falls

-Brown bear and anglers in the river
+A brown bear and fishermen enjoying the river together.

 Visit Brooks Falls